sushuzhi/CookingDataset/README.md

 	- "visualiseSkeleton", for a simulation of the arm executing the complete action using MoCap data
 	- "initSynch" and "synchronizedView" for a joint view of RGB and Kinematic data

-The user can find the list of the actions and a numerical description of the dataset in tabella.ods.
+The user can find the list of the actions and a numerical description of the dataset in file data.pdf.

 REFERENCE
 =========